aninchat/theasciiconstruct/content/post/junos-vqfx-containerlab.md

 -rw-r--r-- 1 root root 24925 Feb  5 15:41 vrnetlab.py
 ```

-The Makefile essentially builds the docker image for vQFX.
+Then finally, the Makefile calls docker build to build the image itself.

 ### Start the vQFX docker image build